redlegoman/zmdocker/README.md

-Change the ports of drop the 22 (ssh) as you see fit.
+Change the ports or drop the 22 (ssh) as you see fit.